-The revelations that companies like Facebook, Google, etc. were using user data for advertisements and other purposes led to widespread public outrage and companies started justifying the act and promising users better privacy for future.
+The revelations that companies like Facebook, Google, etc. were using user data for advertisements and other purposes led to widespread public outrage and companies started justifying the act and promising users better privacy for the future.
 But even more, since users were mostly unaware of this fact, the news prompted them to check their Google, Facebook and Microsoft archives.

 When I check my data that Google has stored, I was shocked to know that they knew everything from the locations I have been to and on what date to my call history.
-Obviously, privacy is important, and every user should be allowed to protect themselves from such data breach.
+Obviously, privacy is important, and every user should be allowed to protect themselves from such data breaches.

 Manage App permissions on Windows 10

 Here’s how app permissions could be managed for Windows 10 v1803.

 Where are the App permissions located?